 \subsection{Classification results with spectrograms}

-Our classification test aims at distinguishing the elements of the dataset where a CCSN GW signal has been injected from those where only detector background noise is present.
-For a training of 25 epochs, the network found the minimum error in the 13$^{\textrm{th}}$ epoch.
-The model obtained had an accuracy \footnote{The accuracy is defined as $\frac{TP + TN}{TP + TN + FP + FN}$, where TP (TN) corresponds to the correctly classified signals (background) and FP (FN) corresponds to the backgrounds (signals) that are misclassified.} of 82\%, providing the confusion matrix displayed in Figure~\ref{fig:confmatrixSP}.
-This figure shows that 92\% of the background images are correctly classified, with a FPR of 8\%.
-While the model only classifies 69\% of the signals correctly, a true positive rate (TPR) of 90\% is obtained.
+Our classification test aims at distinguishing the dataset elements where a CCSN GW signal has been injected from those where only detector background noise is present.
+For a training of 25 epochs, the network found the minimum error in the 13th epoch.
+The model obtained had an accuracy\footnote{The accuracy is defined as $\frac{TP + TN}{TP + TN + FP + FN}$, where $TP$ ($TN$) corresponds to the correctly classified signals (background) and $FP$ ($FN$) corresponds to the backgrounds (signals) that are misclassified.} of 82\%, providing the confusion matrix displayed in Fig.~\ref{fig:confmatrixSP}.
+This figure shows that 92\% of the background images are correctly classified, with a false positive rate (FPR) of 8\%.
+While the model only classifies 69\% of the signals correctly, a precision of 90\% is obtained.
 These results show that our model detects signals with high confidence, even if it only detects a modest amount of GW signals.